TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ Unconfirmed: once a child request of an MPIRunRequest crashed, but it seemed like the parent request kept waiting.
 But I can't get that to happen again.

-_MAYBE_ split the validation portion of request.py into a separate module, which includes a parent class for Request.
-This isn't a high priority because at the moment nothing else seems to need it.